-Next, we focus on the observation that the gain above the equilibrium position of the WS\textsubscript{2} VB (Fig. \ref{figure2}b) and the charging shifts in Fig. \ref{figure3}c and d are found to reach their extrema at earlier time delays for $\hbar\omega=3.1\,\mathrm{eV}$ than for $\hbar\omega=2.0\,\mathrm{eV}$.
+Next, we focus on the observation that the gain above the equilibrium position of the WS\textsubscript{2} VB (Fig. \ref{figure2}b) and the charging shifts (Fig. \ref{figure3}c and d) are found to reach their extrema at earlier time delays for $\hbar\omega=3.1\,\mathrm{eV}$ than for $\hbar\omega=2.0\,\mathrm{eV}$.
 This indicates that hole transfer is faster for $\hbar\omega=3.1\,\mathrm{eV}$ than for $\hbar\omega=2.0\,\mathrm{eV}$.
-From \cite{Krause2020} it is known that the rates for charge transfer from WS\textsubscript{2} to graphene increase with increasing electronic temperature as it becomes easier for the photoexcited carriers to overcome the energy barriers to possible charge transfer states.
-The transient electronic temperatures for the WS\textsubscript{2} layer are difficult to determine due to the small population of the WS\textsubscript{2} CB and the limited signal-to-noise ratio.
-The transient electronic temperature of the carriers inside the Dirac cone of graphene, however, can be extracted by fitting its transient population with a Fermi-Dirac distribution.
-The resulting electronic temperature is displayed in Fig. \ref{figure4}.
-We find that, despite differences in excitation energy and pump fluence, the transient electronic temperatures for $\hbar\omega=2.0\,\mathrm{eV}$ and $\hbar\omega=3.1\,\mathrm{eV}$ are very similar.
-Therefore, we conclude that differences in electronic temperature cannot account for the observation that hole transfer is faster for $\hbar\omega=3.1\,\mathrm{eV}$.
+From \cite{Krause2020} it is known that the rates for charge transfer from WS\textsubscript{2} to graphene increase with increasing electronic temperature as it becomes easier for the photoexcited carriers to overcome the energy barriers to the closest charge transfer states.